Combining Observational and Experimental Data to Improve Efficiency Using Imperfect Instruments: Efficiency Gain

 In this section I illustrate the efficiency gain using the GMM approach.
 It is convenient to first formulate the estimation problem in matrix notation:

 where each row is

 and the unit is ordered by group $g \in \{E, O\}$ such that

-Since the exact efficiency gain depends on the distribution of $(X_i, Z_i, \epsilon_i)$, I focus on the simple case of homoscedasticity and nonautocorrelation\footnote{This assumption is satisfied if $\{(Z_i, U_i)\}_{i = 1}^n$ are independent draws from a bi-variate normal distribution such that $(Z_i, \epsilon_i)$ as the transformation of $(Z_i, U_i)$ also follows a normal distribution.} \begin{assumption}{(Homoscedasticity and Nonautocorrelation)} :
+Since the exact efficiency gain depends on the distribution of $(X_i, Z_i, \epsilon_i)$, I focus on the simple case of homoscedasticity and nonautocorrelation \begin{assumption}{(Homoscedasticity and Nonautocorrelation)} \end{assumption} This assumption is not essential for the method to improve efficiency but helps illustrate the determinants of efficiency gain.\footnote{$\mathbf{X_O}$ is also not conditioned on because it is an endogenous variable.}